How to Use Wireshark to Steal Passwords

 Which will show a new window like this, with the password easily readable, because that function extracts all readable characters as a text output:

 Okay, now if you’re looking at the traffic generated when logging into a web site you’ll most likely end up staring at a HTTPS connection, meaning that it was encrypted using SSL or TLS.
 If that is the case, your options are either giving up (because let’s face it, you’re not going to break that encryption without the keys, at least not anytime soon), or you get access to the encryption keys.
-Again, there are two options here:
+Sure, there are some attacks against SSL and TLS, but let’s face it – if you’d know how to do those you’d not be reading this blog post.

 TL;DR: if you try to decrypt HTTPS sessions of other users, the session key log file method won’t work for you.